Jasper-Y/Parallel-algorithms/final_report.md

 * **Divide and conquer**

   This algorithm uses the idea of divide and conquer to realize an O(nlog<sup>2</sup>n) to at worst O(n<sup>2</sup>log<sup>2</sup>n) time complexity (depends on different problem sets).
 Different from brute force sorting, we have a list of target suffixes to sort.
 Then we first sort the suffixes by a specific range of characters in the suffix.
-We use a red-black tree to store the sorting result and each leaf on the tree have a list to store suffixes.
-The suffixes fall into the same leaf on the RB tree should have exactly the same substring.
+We use a red-black tree to store the sorting result and each leaf on the tree has a list to store suffixes.
+The suffixes fall into the same leaf on the RB tree should have exactly the same substring with a certain length.
 So for each element in the target suffixes list, we look up the key (i.e., the substring in particular range).
 If found, we add this suffix into the corresponding leaf's list.
 Otherwise, we insert a new leaf with the substring as the key.
 Finally, we traverse the RB tree.
 If the length of the list is one, then the suffix in that list is unique, which means the order of this suffix is determined.
 Otherwise, we save the list of suffix in the leaf as the target suffixes list in the next iteration.
 Each target suffixes list comes with a specific area in the output array.
 This area is the places that these suffixes have in the final sorted suffix array.

   After each iteration (RB tree construction and traversal), we move the index of the substring range to the right of the previous range and double the length of substring.
 For example, when we are operating the suffix `S[k] = str.substr(k, len=n - k)`, in the first iteration, the length of the substring is 1 and the substring we use as the key for RB tree is `str[k]`.
 If the list of suffixes where `S[k]` exists has other suffixes, then this list would be pushed to the queue for the second iteration.
 In the second iteration, the length of substring is 2 and we use `str[k+1], ..., str[k+2]` as the key.
 Then we use `str[k+3], ..., str[k+6]`, `str[k+7], ..., str[k+14]` as the keys if these keys are also the substring of some other suffixes.